 </project>

-But to organize your project, you may want to put all your variables and their values on a separate file so that you will not have to rewrite your pom, or set their values all the time with every build.
+But to organize your project, you may want to put all your variables and their values in a separate file so that you will not have to rewrite your POM, or set their values all the time with every build.
 This can be done by adding a filter.

 <project>